INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 Clinical Suspicion for Fatty Liver Disease

-FIB-4 risk stratification
+FIB-4 primary risk stratification

-< 1.3*
+FIB-4 < 1.3* = LOW RISK

 Patients can be followed in the primary care setting and periodically reassessed: